fabioalvaro/ChayotePHP/README.md

     $ sudo chmod 777 teste1/ -R

-9)Instale o banco de dados exemplo para voce poder utilizar o banco de dados, use seu gerenciador padrão de MYSQL.
+9)Install the e.g database to use the default entity color to tutorial purpose only.
+You can use the default mysql manager tha you are confortable to use.

         chayotedb.sql

-10)Configure as diretivas de conexão no arquivo config.php (linha 27 +- )
+10)Setup the credentials to access the connection on config.php file (linha 27 +- )

     define('DBHOST', 'localhost');